 Most of those around me including my midwife at the time did not see my emergency caesarean as a trauma.

 Everyone was so focused on saying (me included) baby arrived ‘safely’ despite the long labour and emergency c-section, that it’s almost as though there was no acknowledgment that the birth was actually a very stressful experience in the end… there was no exploration by any professional of the emotional impact.

 A debrief of reasons behind ‘protocol’ would have been helpful as I am now very fearful of hospitals and the medical profession in general.

 The World Health Organisation recommends that caesarean rates ought not to exceed 10-15% (WHO, 2010).
 In New Zealand our caesarean section rate is 26.2% (MoH, 2015).
 Clearly, more caesareans are taking place than are medically necessary.
-Yet, I would hazard to guess that only a tiny fraction of caesarean mothers are advised, post-birth, that their caesarean was not likely to have been needed if their pregnancy or labour had been managed differently.
+Yet, I would hazard to guess that only a tiny fraction of people who have cesareans are advised, post-birth, that their caesarean was not likely to have been needed if their pregnancy or labour had been managed differently.

 There are two key forces at play here...
-1) There are women who are recognising the importance of becoming informed and exercising their right to informed decision making and consent, and 2) there are midwives who are doing their all to ensure they support women in that right.
-These are no small feats in a patriarchal society where increasing rates of medicalised birth are justified in the name of ‘safety’, as espoused by our life-saving medical heroes.
+1) There are people who are recognising the importance of becoming informed and exercising their right to informed decision making and consent, and 2) there are midwives who are doing their all to ensure they support birth givers in that right.
+These are no small feats in a patriarchal society where increasing rates of medicalised birth are justified in the name of ‘safety', as espoused by our life-saving medical heroes.
 Never mind the carnage which drifts hopelessly in the wake of such heroism.
-Devastated mothers are, after all, selfish to be grieving over their births, especially when they’ve just been saved from themselves.
+Devastated birth givers are, after all, selfish to be grieving over their births, especially when they’ve just been saved from themselves.
 And midwives, who are they to be speaking out against their superiors?